 Goodwill is the cost of acquired companies in excess of the fair value of identifiable net assets at acquisition date.
 Goodwill is tested for impairment at least on an annual basis, at fiscal year-end, or whenever impairment indicators are present.
-The Company's impairment evaluation for the year ended September 30, 2020 indicated that none of the Company's goodwill was impaired and there were no events or circumstances that indicate possible impairment as of March 31, 2021.
+The Company's impairment evaluation for the year ended September 30, 2021 indicated that none of the Company's goodwill was at risk of impairment.
+Since that time, no impairment indicators have arisen.